GRV96/syspathmodif/README.md

 ```

 `demo_bundle.py` adds the repository's root and `demo_package` to `sys.path`
 with class `SysPathBundle`.
-After the imports, the demo undoes this
+After the imports, the demo undoes these
-modification by clearing the `SysPathBundle` instance.
+modifications by clearing the `SysPathBundle` instance.
 ```
 python demos/demo_bundle.py
 ```